My Husband/Wife Committed Adultery What Are My Rights?

 - Webcam or virtual sex, etc.

-Therefore exactly just what constitutes adultery in divorce is precise – adultery can only be used as a ground for divorce if there had been actual sexual intercourse between a spouse and a person of the opposite sex.
+Therefore, exactly what constitutes adultery in divorce is precise – adultery can only be used as a ground for divorce if there had been actual sexual intercourse between a spouse and a person of the opposite sex.

 No, it is no longer possible or even necessary to submit a divorce application using adultery as grounds for divorce due to the introduction of the new divorce law in England & Wales.